silvae86/silvae86.github.io/_pages/teaching/2020/ESIN_SIBD/tips_faq.md

 //back in the main file...

 /** WATCH OUT **/
-// the comparison even if the client does not exist,
+// the result will be false even if the client does not exist.
-// the result of the function will still be an empty array,
+// This is because the result of the function will be
+// an empty array,
-/// which is not null, therefore it is a "truthy" value if(! clientExists($id) )
+// which is not null, therefore it is a "truthy" value.
+// !true = false, so the body of the if will never execute. if(! clientExists($id) )
 	//this is never run, and you will curse your existence.
 	// "why cant I register the client, i KNOW there is no one with that